Energinet-DataHub/energy-origin/doc/architecture/domains/authorization.md

     }
 ```

-A user authenticating using MitID will work in the context of  asingle organization and TIN.
+A user authenticating using MitID will work in the context of a single organization and TIN.
 To work in the context of another organization, the user will need to authenticate again and select a different organization.

 A client will be authenticated to work in the context of all the organizations it has been granted consent to.
 Imagine the client is running a software system trading certificates on behalf of all the organizations it has been granted consent to.